lenggiauit/ProjectManagement/README.md

 This project is build a tool to manage project for a small team like trello.

-Technologies: .Net Core 3x, React TypeScript, Redux Toolkit - RTK Query, React Bootstrap.
+Technologies: .Net Core 3x, SignalR, MSSQL, React TypeScript, Redux Toolkit - RTK Query, React Bootstrap.

 Screenshots: